gurbyz/power-wheel-card/power-wheel-card/README.md

   E.g. if your solar power panels produce power, the arrow from solar to home turns active.
   And if your solar power panels produce enough power to deliver some back to the grid, the arrow from solar to grid turns active.
 * Arrows can have values next to them.
 Zero values are suppressed.
 And values on the arrows are visible only when relevant.
 E.g. on a sunny day when part of your produced solar panel energy was returned to the grid and the other part was consumed by your home.
+* Has support for setups that don't have separated grid sensors for consuming and producing.
+  In these setups arrow values and arrow coloring are not available in *energy view* and *money view* due to lack of input details.
 * Optionally uses icons of your own choice, which can be set by card parameters or taken from your `customize:` sensor settings.
 * Optionally colors the consuming icons yellow and the producing icons green.
 You can choose your own colors for consuming and producing.
 * Works for default theme and custom themes that use [standard CSS vars](https://github.com/home-assistant/home-assistant-polymer/blob/master/src/resources/ha-style.js).